 Challenges in Green Energy Funding

-Raising capital for a renewable energy business may come with its own benefits and challenges.
-The government support is undeniably great, but it comes with its own set of cons:
+Raising capital for a renewable energy business may come with unique challenges.
+There is strong governmental support, but it comes with its own set of issues:

 1. Regulatory and Policy Fluctuation